janssen70/P/README.md

 OAuth and Axis Cloud Connect
 ----------------------------
-Axis Cloud Connect uses OAuth2 technology.
+Axis Cloud Connect uses OAuth 2.0 technology.
 The purpose is obviously not simplified account management but to provide consent on access to resources.
 So, where the photo website example above still combined authentication and consent in one go, this is not the case with Axis Cloud Connect.